nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    3. We also plan to make the commands check whether the phone number given is not just in the correct format given, but also to check that it is:
       1. A valid phone number (e.g. 7 - 15 digits, handling the shortest and longest phone numbers internationally)

+2. **Make 'successfully added patient/doctor' message more detailed**
+   1. Both commands success message do not show all the details of the patient/doctor added.
+Specifically:
+      1. The `add-patient` command does not show the patient's date of birth and gender
+      2. The `add-doctor` command does not show the doctor's speciality
+   2. We plan to make the success message show all the details of the patient/doctor added, including those above.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**